quicwg/base-drafts/draft-ietf-quic-http.md

 A request or response that includes a payload body can include a Content-Length header field.
-A request or response is also malformed if the value of a content-length header field does not equal the sum of the DATA frame payload lengths that form the body.
-A response that is defined to have no payload, as described in Section 5.5.4 of {{!SEMANTICS}}, can have a non-zero content-length field, even though no content is included in DATA frames.
+A request or response is also malformed if the value of a Content-Length header field does not equal the sum of the DATA frame payload lengths that form the body.
+A response that is defined to have no payload, as described in Section 5.5.4 of {{!SEMANTICS}}, can have a non-zero Content-Length field, even though no content is included in DATA frames.

 Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response.